Katesold/zilchtest/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+For the project to work as intended please run both the local server and start the react app as well.

 ## Available Scripts

 In the project directory, you can run:

+First run npm install to install project dependencies:

+### `npm install`

+Then

 ### `npm start`